hotosm/tasking-manager/docs/contributing-translation.md

 ### Update with latest translations

-* Before a release new translations need to be pulled in: ```tx pull -af``` -  Gets all translations from Transifex and puts them into `frontend/locale`.
+* Before a release new translations need to be pulled in: ```tx pull -af --mode translator``` -  Gets all translations from Transifex and puts them into `frontend/locale`.

 ### Adding a new language